OttieOtter

 Lower Falls

-It was still early in the day, so we decided to hike the Onion Creek Hike and Bike Trail (2.8 miles).
-It was a relatively easy hike through mostly cypress and pecan trees growing along Onion creek (upstream from Upper Falls).
-After about a mile, the trail turned uphill and away from the creek where live-oaks, cedar elms, and prickly pear cactus became more plentiful.
+It was still early, so we decided to hike the Onion Creek Hike and Bike Trail (2.8 miles).
+It was a relatively easy hike through mostly cypress and pecan trees growing along Onion Creek (upstream from Upper Falls).
+After about a mile, the trail turned uphill, away from the creek where live oaks, cedar elms, and prickly pear cacti became more plentiful.

 Horse Trainer's Cabin